 At Everest, we pride ourselves on providing our customers with a high-quality service.
 However, we understand that occasionally things can go wrong.
-When they do, in the first instance you should raise your concerns with your appointed point of contact – usually your Customer Contact Centre or, once your installation has been booked, your Installation Manager - for them to address any issues you have.
+When they do, in the first instance you should raise your concerns with your appointed point of contact – usually your Local Installation Centre - for them to address any issues you have.

 - Your name, address, email address and contact telephone number;

 - Any order or other reference number you have;